Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/crash/application.md

 ## Crashing after Hibernation / Sleep

 If Wallpaper Engine crashes after Windows hibernation, then Windows is failing to correctly restore your graphics card drivers and Wallpaper Engine together.
 Hibernation in Windows is simply not a reliable process.
-You can enable the option "Safe start after hibernation" in Wallpaper Engine to mitigate this issue.
+You can enable the option **Safe start after hibernation** in Wallpaper Engine to mitigate this issue.
 This option will attempt to automatically restart Wallpaper Engine instead of expecting Windows to correctly work after hibernation.